-From inception on January 8, 1988 through March 31, 2011, we had a cumulative loss of \$1.1 billion, principally related to our research and development activities.
+From inception on January 8, 1988 through June 30, 2011, we had a cumulative loss of \$1.2 billion, principally related to our research and development activities.
 We expect to continue to incur substantial expenses related to our research and development activities, a significant portion of which we expect to be reimbursed by our collaborators.
-We submitted a BLA to the FDA in February 2011 for marketing approval of VEGF Trap-Eye in wet AMD in the U.S. In April 2011, the FDA accepted the BLA for filing and granted our request for Priority Review.
-Under Priority Review, the target date for an FDA decision on the VEGF Trap-Eye BLA is August 20, 2011.
-Bayer HealthCare intends to submit regulatory applications in the first half of 2011 for marketing approval of VEGF Trap-Eye in CRVO in the U.S., and Bayer HealthCare is planning to submit regulatory applications for marketing approval of VEGF Trap-Eye in CRVO in Europe in 2012.
-We also plan to submit a supplemental BLA to the FDA in mid-2011 for marketing approval in the U.S. of ARCALYST® for the prevention of gout flares in patients initiating uric acid-lowering therapy.
-We and sanofi-aventis plan to submit regulatory applications for marketing approval of ZALTRAPTM for the second-line treatment of mCRC to the FDA and the EMA in the second half of 2011.
+We submitted a BLA to the FDA in February 2011 for marketing approval of EYLEATM in wet AMD in the U.S. In April 2011, the FDA accepted the BLA for filing and granted our request for Priority Review.
+Under Priority Review, the target date for an FDA decision on the EYLEATM BLA is August 20, 2011.
+In June 2011, Bayer HealthCare submitted regulatory applications for marketing approval of EYLEATM in wet AMD in the European Union and in Japan.
+We plan to submit a BLA to the FDA in the second half of 2011 for marketing approval of EYLEATM in CRVO in the U.S., and Bayer HealthCare is planning to submit regulatory applications for marketing approval of EYLEATM in CRVO in Europe in 2012.
+We also plan to submit a supplemental BLA to the FDA in the second half of 2011 for marketing approval in the U.S. of ARCALYST® for the prevention of gout flares in patients initiating uric acid-lowering therapy.
+We and Sanofi plan to submit regulatory applications for marketing approval of ZALTRAPTM for the treatment of patients with previously treated mCRC to the FDA and the EMA in the second half of 2011.

 We expect to incur substantial costs to prepare for potential commercialization of these late-stage product candidates and, if one or more of these product candidates receive regulatory approval, to fund the launch of the product(s).
 Thus, we expect to continue to incur substantial operating losses over at least the next few years related primarily to our research and development and commercialization activities.
 Also, our research and development activities outside our collaborations, the costs of which are not reimbursed, may expand and require additional resources.
-Our losses may fluctuate from quarter to quarter and will depend on, among other factors, the scope and progress of our research and development effor
+Our losses may fluctuate from quarter to quarter and will depend on, among other factors, the scope and progress of our research and development efforts, the progress of our efforts to commercialize our late-stage product candidates, the timing of certain expenses, and the amount of reimbursement that we receive from collaborators.
+We cannot predict whether or when our late-stage product candidates, including EYLEATM in wet AMD, will receive regulatory approval or, if such approval is received, whether we will be able to successfully commercialize such product(s), or if we do commercialize such product(s), whether or when they may become profitable.